Extensions of Motives and the Fundamental Group: A Motivic Cohomology Cycle on

-Hence the motive underlying the Hodge structure on the group ring of the fundamental group $\ZZ[\pi_1(X,x_0)]$ is the motive associated to the pair $(X^s,\cup_{i=0}^{s} X_i)$.
-Namely, to this object one can associate a de Rham, \'{e}tale and Betti realization which are isomorphic when the field of coefficients is large enough.

-In the special case when $C$ is a modular curve $X_0(N)$, we will show that certain natural elements of the motivic cohomology group constructed by Beilinson can be thought of as extensions coming from the fundamental group.
-In particular, we construct the extension in the Nori category of mixed motives which corresponds to the Beilinson elements.
-Kings \cite{king} showed this in the case of $H^2_{\M}(X_0(N),\ZZ(2))$ for Huber's motives.

-\section{A Motivic Cohomology Cycle on $C \times C$.}
+\section{A Motivic Cohomology Cycle on $J(C)$}

-In this section we construct a motivic cohomology cycle on $C \times C$ first introduced by Bloch in the case of $X_0(37)$.
+In this section we construct a motivic cohomology cycle on $J(C)$, where $C$ is a smooth projective curve over a number field $K$.
+This was first constructed by Bloch \cite{blocirvine} in the case when $C$ is the modular curve $X_0(37)$.
 The cycle is similar, in fact, generalises, the cycle constructed by Collino \cite{coll}.
 This section generalises the work of Colombo \cite{colo} on constructing the extension corresponding to the Collino cycle and hence many of the arguments are adapted from her paper.

-\subsection{The cycle $Z_{QR}$}
+\subsection{The cycle $Z_{QR,P}$}

 Let $C$ be a smooth projective curve defined over a number field $K$.
-Let $Q$ and $R$ be two points on $C$ such that there is a function $f=f_{QR}$ with divisor
+Let $Q$ and $R$ be two distinct $K$-rational points on $C$ such that there is a function $f=f_{QR}$ with divisor

 for some $N \in \NN$.
 To determine the function precisely, we choose a distinct third point $P$ and assume $f_{QR}(P)=1$.